-    Other than that, considering the circumstances, there is still a lot to do!
+Other than that, considering the circumstances, there is still a lot to do.

 To get an idea of what pesos can get you/how much you need, check out my Instagram highlight for the prices of some of what I paid for.

-Mexico uses the same 2-pronged outlets that are used in the United States.
-So there isn’t a need for any adapters or converters.
+Mexico uses the same 2-pronged outlets that are used in the United States, so there isn’t a need for any adapters or converters.
 Just bring your appliances as they are!

-COLLECTIVOS – This is the more local mode of transportation.
+This is the more local mode of transportation.
 It’s a huge van that makes many stops along the route.
 You tell the driver where you are going, and it can cost as little as $2 for an hour or more.
 They get packed, but honestly, I didn’t mind riding them, I just got lost a lot/never knew where to get off when traveling.

 In Tulum, I stayed at 2 different places that I booked through Airbnb.

-This was a hotspot to stay at from some of my favorite influencers who traveled to Tulum as well, so I wanted to splurge just a bit for a night.
-It’s priced at $59/night, but for once night I totaled at $128.16 (the college student in me is screaming).
+This was a hotspot to stay at from some of my favorite travel influencers who traveled to Tulum as well, so I wanted to splurge just a bit for a night.
+It’s priced at $59/night, but for one night I totaled at $128.16 (the college student in me is screaming).
 Was it worth it?

-I was able to get a SIM card with data and minutes to communicate even if I was away from wifi.
+I was able to get a SIM card with data and minutes to communicate even if I was away from WiFi.
 This was big for me in case I got lost, which I did many times!

-This is a well-known place in Tulum and has probably been or will be recommended to you.
+Burrito Amor is a well-known place in Tulum and has probably been or will be recommended to you.
 The burritos are amazing!
 My favorite was the simple one with scrambled eggs and chipotle sauce.

 There are SO many places to eat in Tulum!
 I’ve seen Italian, Chinese, and restaurants from many other cultures during my stay.
 I’m sure you will find your favorites too.

-1. Use Tomato.mxto have food delivered to you at your hotel/Airbnb.
+1. Use Tomato.mx to have food delivered to you at your hotel/Airbnb.

-2. Most experiences on Airbnb will not let you book or state that you have to wait until a certain date in order to do so, but just message the hosts and ask to book outside of the app and they will 9/10 let you!
+2. Most experiences on Airbnb will not let you book or state that you have to wait until a certain date in order to do so, but just message the hosts and ask to book outside of the app and they will usually let you!